Utkarsh-Sharan/Inventory-And-Shop-System/README.md

   - Easy to manage and extend item types.
   - Decouples data from logic for better reusability.
   - Allows centralized data modification without altering multiple scripts, improving scalability. **Scriptable Objects** are used for item definitions and audio configurations.
-- Benefits:
-  - Easy to manage and extend item types.
-  - Decouples data from logic for better reusability.

 ---